 Cold sesame noodles with chicken and vegetables makes a delicious warm weather entree, and is perfect in a lunch box or for a picnic.

-I love a dish that not only serves as a meal, but makes great lunch box leftovers.
-My 14 year gets tired of sandwiches and salads, and loves Asian food.
-Sesame Noodles with Chicken and Vegetables, from Cook’s Illustrated, is the perfect dish that falls into the “cook once, eat twice category”.
+I love a dish that not only serves as a meal, but offers leftovers for lunches as well.
+This sesame noodle recipe from Cook’s Illustrated, is the perfect dish that falls into the “cook once, eat twice category”.

 Now that my older daughter is in college, I still cook the same amounts as before, but we’re able to eat twice, and usually have enough for one or two lunches.
 The only “exotic” ingredients are sesame oil and Asian style noodles, which most large grocery stores carry.
 I use rice noodles to make this gluten free.
 If you can’t find Asian noodles, regular pasta noodles are an acceptable substitute.
 Because it’s served cold, it makes a nice change-of-pace lunch or a picnic dish too.

-- 3 medium garlic cloves minced, about 3 teaspoons
+- 3 cloves garlic minced, about 3 teaspoons

 - 5 Tablespoons soy sauce